- In or to the next house or room: the caretaker lives next doorMore example sentences

 - A burglar who twice crept through a roof space to raid his next-door neighbour's house has been jailed for 15 months.

-- The building, room, or people next door: a bleary-eyed man emerged from next doorMore example sentences
+- The people, building, or room next door: next door’s dog a man emerged from next doorMore example sentences

 - A machine that is so powerful it can suck up dirt not just from your own living room but next door's too.